darrenjw/blog/reaction-diffusion/DraftPost.md

 [![a frame](lv-cle.png)](lv-cle.mp4)

 Again, clicking on the final frame should give the movie.
 We see that although the quantitative details are slightly different to the exact algorithm, the essential qualitative behaviour of the system is captured well by the spatial CLE.
+Full code for this simulation is [here](https://github.com/darrenjw/blog/blob/master/reaction-diffusion/src/main/scala/rd/LvCle.scala)

 ### Reaction-diffusion PDE